The MiSTer Station

 Including:

-Scripts
+Scripts and updates

 I great start is always to make sure you got the latest and very much recommended Update_all script installed.
 For an all in one update experience for the system, cores and much more.